dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 All the wisdom in the world is not to be found in one little academic department.
 That would be a disastrous way to think and operate.

 Go to bed smarter than when you woke up.

+Every era, it is a cinch that a great nation will, in due time, be ruined.

 Stories
 ===========================